-In the Execution phase the resources where the application can be executed need to be setup.
-The resource list, its credentials and the services provided by each resource need to be inserted into the catalogue.
-With changing resource availability and conditions the services and credentials are required to be generated for each execution with the help of the catalogue.
+In the Execution phase, compute and data resources need to be setup, where the application can be executed.
+The resource list, its credentials and the services provided by each resource could be obtained from a catalogue.
+With changing resource availability and conditions, resource list is required to be updated dynamically.
 The application is then executed on the Grid.
-Usually debugging and testing is done while the application is being executed, but this depends on the software development process being used.
-Depending on the analysis of the results from the output phase, the workflow design can be further optimized according to the requirements of the user.
+Usually debugging and testing is done while the application is being executed, but this depends on the software development process model being used.
+Depending on the performance analysis of the execution, the design of a workflow can be further optimized.